bcharlier/HMMA238/Bonus/practicals/workflow.md

 **We are now ready to start working on the code, files.
 The changes will be local changes and will not affect other branches.**

-##  3) commiting changes, merging & cleaning
+##  3) Commiting changes, merging & cleaning
-### commiting changes
+### Commiting changes

-By now, let's say we finished working on the  task and want to share the results with the team.
+By now, let us say we are done working on the task and want to share the results with the team.
 While working on the code, git was tracking the changes.

   * check status
 ```
 $ git status
 ```
 It will say that there are changes not staged for commits and will show what changes have occured.
 So we want to add those changes to the staging area and do a commit explaining what changes have been made using the following :

   * add & commit
 ```